Craig S. Nunemaker, PhD

 Postdoctoral Fellowship, Physiology/Diabetes - Virginia Commonwealth University

-Primary Appointment: Assistant Professor, Medicine and Pharmacology; Director, Pancreatic Cell and Islet Isolation Core, UVA Diabetes Center
+Primary Appointment: Associate Professor, Medicine and Pharmacology; Director, Pancreatic Cell and Islet Isolation Core, UVA Diabetes Center

 Diabetes, mechanisms of beta-cell dysfunction, calcium signaling, low-grade systemic inflammation.